 5 ways to enjoy the change of season:

 1. Plan a few mini-vacations

 Make time for at least one or two short, affordable weekend trips during the fall, like driving to a nearby city or the countryside for the weekend.
 It does wonders for your health, well-being, and productivity.
 Personally I love the quietness of the countryside and when living in Northeast we often found ourselves in the peace of small towns of Pennsylvania.
 I haven’t explored Northern California much, but looking forward to starting now that I finally have weekends off!
-The mere anticipation of a vacation can boost happiness for up to eight weeks before

 2. Get outside

 Yes, it’s not that warm anymore (except if you happen to in SF Bay Area currently!), but you can still enjoy the benefits of nature throughout the fall season.
 The crisp, cool autumn air can make for a refreshing walk as long as you’re appropriately dressed for the weather.
 Make time to enjoy an early-morning stroll, even if it’s just 10 minutes.
 Walking through green spaces has been shown to reduce stress and put the brain into a state of meditation.
 Try doing deep-breathing exercises while walking and notice the benefits.
 Just simply take deep breaths in and out, counting slowly to 4 with each breath.